ivanightingale/LearningToControlClass/README.md

 ## Overview
 This student-led course explores modern techniques for controlling — and learning to control — dynamical systems.
 Topics range from classical optimal control and numerical optimization to reinforcement learning, PDE-constrained optimization (finite-element methods, Neural DiffEq, PINNs, neural operators), and GPU-accelerated workflows.

+## Objective
+Create an online book at the end using the materials from all lectures.

 ## Prerequisites
 * Solid linear-algebra background
 * Programming experience in Julia, Python, *or* MATLAB